Wave Attenuation in Drifting Sea Ice: A Mechanistic Model for Observed Decay Profiles: Introduction

-Here, we develop an analytical framework for the attenuation of monochromatic waves due to drag, explicitly accounting for constant sea ice drift.
-We extend the previous works of \citet{kohout2011wave} and \citet{herman2019wave} where drift was neglected on the grounds that, in typical oceanic conditions, drift velocities are two orders of magnitude smaller than the wave group velocity.
 Despite its apparently negligible effect, we reveal distinctive consequences of including such drift, most notably the emergence of a location into the ice field where the wave amplitude vanishes and the attenuation rate becomes unbounded.

 We further demonstrate the capability of this enhanced model to reproduce recent observations of wave attenuation in the Antarctic MIZ.